khazamov/get_cleaning/CookBook.md

 ##Creating the tidy datafile

 ###Guide to create the tidy data file
-Description on how to create the tidy data file (1. download the data, ...)/
 1. Download training and testing data from http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions to your folder
 2. Run run_analysis.R from within the data folder
 3. Observe file TIDY_DATASET_UCI with tidy dataset

 ###Cleaning of the data
-Script filters out measurments containing avg and mean  values from data frame into new data frame.
-Also script binds testing and training data together.
-Descriptive variables explain it better, target values are given  names. computes average of each variable in regards to each subject, and each activity type, outputting it afterwards to the file.
+Script filters out measurments containing avg and mean  values from data frame into new data frame, binds testing and training data together.
+Descriptive variables explain it better, target values are given  names.
+Script also computes average of each variable in regards to each subject, and each activity type, outputting it afterwards to the file.

 ##General Description:
   - Original dataset has following dimension: 10299 by 88